 What are its strengths?

-Its strengths should be many and should seem impossible to overcome.
+Your monster needs strengths and they need to seem impossible to overcome.
 The thing that makes monsters scary to us is they’re unpredictable.
 We don’t know what we’re dealing with and don’t know how the monster is going to react.
 We simply don’t know what else it’s got up its sleeve.
 (Speaking of, does it have sleeves?!)

 Think beyond strength and sharp teeth.
 Can it learn and adapt?
 Can it camouflage itself?
 Is it able to use any sort of supernatural power like telekinesis?